Charlotte Forten Grimké House: Description and history

-The Charlotte Forten Grimké House is located northeast of Dupont Circle, on the south side of R Street roughly midway between 16th and 17th Streets.
+The Charlotte Forten Grimké House is located northeast of Dupont Circle, on the south side of R Street, roughly midway between 16th and 17th Streets.
 It is a two-story masonry row house, built out of red brick.
 It is two bays wide, with a single-story polygonal bay on the left and entrance on the right.
 The door is topped by a transom window framed by a bracketed hood.
-The bay, main roof line, and entrance hood all have a heavy modillioned cornice.
+The bay, main roof line, and an entrance hood all have a heavy modillioned cornice.
 Windows on both levels are set in segmental-arch openings with soldier brick headers.
 The building's construction date is not known.
 It was home to Charlotte Forten Grimké and her husband, Rev. Francis Grimké, from 1881 to 1885.

 Charlotte Forten was born to wealthy African Americans in Philadelphia in 1838, and was steeped in abolitionist activity from an early age.
 In 1855 she completed training at a normal school and became a teacher and abolitionist activist.
 She wrote articles for William Lloyd Garrison's Liberator, the leading anti-slavery publication of the day.
 During the American Civil War she was chosen to teach former slaves in the South, on the Sea Islands of South Carolina as part of the "Port Royal Experiment".
 Following the Civil War, she was known as a supporter of women's rights, including suffrage; and as a teacher and writer.
 In 1894 she was co-founder of the Colored Women's League.
 She published poetry expressing her activism before the war.
 Her journals, reprinted in the 1980s, are significant as works by a free black woman in the antebellum North.

 In 1878 Forten married Francis Grimké, nephew to the activist Grimké sisters.
 The couple resided at this house from 1881 to 1885, when Francis was pastor at the 15th Street Presbyterian Church.